AashikSujaudeen/Stackoverflow-tag-prediction-deep-learning/README.md

 6. Copy the content from my-app/src of the cloned directory and replace the content of 'my-app/src' of the recently set up React js 'my-app/src' on your machine

 ## Steps to Run (on local machine)
+1. Complete all the steps given in above installation steps.
-1. Download the Stack-overflow dataset 'Train.csv' from the link https://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction/data?select=Train.zip and place the extracted Train.csv file under 'datasets' directory location.
+2. Download the Stack-overflow dataset 'Train.csv' from the link https://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction/data?select=Train.zip and place the extracted Train.csv file under 'datasets' directory location.
-2. In one terminal on virtualenv location, run the command "python preprocess.py"
+3. In one terminal on virtualenv location, run the command "python preprocess.py"
-3. In the same terminal after completion of preprocessing, train the model using the command: "python train.py"
+4. In the same terminal after completion of preprocessing, train the model using the command: "python train.py"
-4. Post the model training, it is time for running the model prediction by using command "python app.py"
+5. Post the model training, it is time for running the model prediction by using command "python app.py"
-5. In another terminal in parallel, you can start the frontend server by navigating to my-app folder (cd my-app)  and running the command "npm start"
+6. In another terminal in parallel, you can start the frontend server by navigating to my-app folder (cd my-app)  and running the command "npm start"
-6. Now a web browser session will be opened on the address http://localhost:3000 where the Stack-overflow tag predictor application running.
+7. Now a web browser session will be opened on the address http://localhost:3000 where the Stack-overflow tag predictor application running.
-6 .Happy prediction!
+Happy prediction!

 ## Steps to Run (on already deployed cloud version):
 1. Create a session in Putty to connect with AWS instance.